sivahuang77/citrux-cli/docs/get-started/authentication.md

    gemini
    ```

 2. Select **Login with Google**.
-Gemini CLI opens a login prompt using your web
+Citrux CLI opens a login prompt using your web
    browser.
 Follow the on-screen instructions.
 Your credentials will be cached
    locally for future sessions.